 - Oxygen saturation levels as indicated

-- Blood glucose testing on Diabetic patients pre/post exercise
+- Blood glucose testing on diabetic patients pre- and post-exercise

-A three to five minute warm-up session will precede the conditioning phase of the exercise session.
-The main portion of the exercise session will consist of intermittent exercise which consists of rotating through three to six exercise stations.
-Treadmills, exercise bikes, recumbent steppers, armergometers and weights are used at the center.
-The duration and intensity of the exercise is individually prescribed for each client.
+A three- to five-minute warm-up session will precede the conditioning phase of the exercise session.
+The main portion of the exercise session will consist of intermittent exercises, such as rotating through various pieces of exercise equipment.
+Treadmills, exercise bikes, recumbent steppers and weights are used at the center.
+The duration and intensity of the exercise are individually prescribed for each client.
 Cool down will take place after the last exercise modality.
-Individuals will attend three exercise sessions per week for approximately four to eight weeks.
-Home exercise will be prescribed when appropriate to compliment the exercise done at the center.
+Individuals will attend three exercise sessions per week for approximately 12 weeks.
+Home exercise will be prescribed when appropriate to complement the exercise done at the center.

 An individual education plan will be developed for each patient based upon level of interest, diagnosis, risk factors, lifestyle changes needed and patient's readiness to learn.
-Patients will attend 20 minute pre-determined educational lectures prior to the exercise session.
-Additional counseling with the case manager, use of library materials, bulletin board information and flyers will be provided for a comprehensive educational experience.
+Additional counseling with the cardiac rehab team, use of education materials, bulletin board information, videos and flyers will be provided for a comprehensive educational experience.

 Correspondence with each patient's physician will take place throughout the program as appropriate.
 An interim report will be sent with each patient during the course of rehab when routine physician visits are scheduled.
 A final report will be sent to each patient's physician upon graduation from the program.